 In January 2006, Chileans elected their first female president, Michelle Bachelet Jeria, of the Socialist Party.

-Between 2006 and 2017, Chile's gold production varied.
-Starting in 2006, Chile produced annual amounts ranging from 35.9 tonnes in 2017 to 51.3 tonnes in 2013.
+Between 2006 and 2017, the country produced annual amounts ranging from 35.9 tonnes in 2017 to 51.3 tonnes in 2013, where the gold production in 2015 is 43 metric tonnes.

 In 2006, Chile became the country with the highest nominal GDP per capita in Latin America.

-As of 2007, agriculture and allied sectors like forestry, logging and fishing accounted for only 4.9% of Chile's GDP and employed 13.6% of the country's labor force.
+As of 2007, agriculture and allied sectors like forestry, logging, and fishing accounted for only 4.9% of Chile's GDP and employed 13.6% of the country's labor force.

-GDP expanded by 5% in 2007.
+In 2007 GDP expanded by 5%.

 Faced with the 2008 financial crisis, the government announced an economic stimulus plan to spur employment and growth.

-A Chilean court decision in November 2009, considered to be a landmark ruling on indigenous rights, made use of the Indigenous and Tribal Peoples Convention, 1989.
+In November 2009, a Chilean court decision, considered a landmark ruling on indigenous rights, made use of the ILO Convention 169.

 In January 2010, Chileans elected Sebastián Piñera as the first rightist President in 20 years.

-In May 2010 Chile became the first South American country to join the OECD.
+In May 2010, Chile became the first South American country to join the OECD.

-Chile was re-elected as a member of the UN Human Rights Council in 2011 for a three-year term.
+In 2011, Chile was re-elected as a member of the UN Human Rights Council for a three-year term.

 In 2011, the Arturo Merino Benítez International Airport (Santiago) had a traffic of 12,105,524 passengers.